bitsofcotton/randtools/README.md

 we can take \<y,1/x_1,...,1/x_n\>\*(x_1...x_n)^some m==1/op so if inverse is exists, p-adic computer is ok on this description.
 So the matrix we look with p-adic is inverse input and output matrix, not the one we should take.

+This is also checked with for 1 input, {x} for {1,p}, \[..., \[1, 1/k, 1/&alpha;\_k\], ...\] matrices eigen value limit,
+but this is the limit of another p' larger than p.
+If we use recursive of sum and the projection, it's ok with some error cut off.

 and op == f, op':=f(x_1,...,x_n)-x_n+1=g(x_1,...,x_n+1), we have invariant, in this case, we can get g as \<y, \[1,x\]\> == 0 condition.

 If we work with x\_k in \[0, &alpha;\[ that float styled, the description \<y,\[1,1/x_1,...,1/x_n\]\> form is valid also in this method